Sheryl is a sculptor and jewelry designer creating sealife-inspired work in polymer clay and mixed media.

 - 2-part epoxy putty.
-I use the cheap $3 a tube Loctite from Walmart but there are a number of brands.
+I use the cheap $ 3-a-tube Loctite from Walmart but there are a number of brands.
 I use this a lot it's great stuff.

 - Sculpture base.
-This is going to depend on what your final piece is going to be, I often use small wooden plaques from the craft store, short pieces of large diameter dowels, bits of scrap lumber, etc. I prefer unfinished wood just because it's easy to get and is safe to go in the oven with my clay, avoid plywoods if you are working with polymer clay because the glues used might release chemicals you shouldn't breath if heated.
+This is going to depend on what your final piece is going to be, I often use small wooden plaques from the craft store, short pieces of large diameter dowels, bits of scrap lumber, etc. I prefer unfinished wood just because it's easy to get and is safe to go in the oven with my clay, avoid plywoods if you are working with polymer clay because the glues used might release chemicals you shouldn't breathe if heated.

 - Bolts and/or screws*

 - Washers or other bits of hardware that can be used as counterweights if needed.*